Meet the Chemical Hygiene Officers

-Michael McKinstry holds a B.S. in Microbiology from the Pennsylvania State University and has been an employee at WVU since 2009.
-Mike is currently an Academic Laboratory Manager in the Department of Biology.
-Prior to coming to WVU, Mike worked as a Research Associate in a molecular biology lab at the Biological Defense Research Directorate of the Naval Medical Research Center in Rockville, MD and also at the National Institutes of Health.
+Michael McKinstry holds a Bachelor of Science in microbiology from the Pennsylvania State University and has been an employee at WVU since 2009.
+He is currently an academic laboratory manager in the Department of Biology.
+Prior to coming to WVU, McKinstry worked as a research associate in a molecular biology lab at the Biological Defense Research Directorate of the Naval Medical Research Center in Rockville, Maryland, and at the National Institutes of Health.

-An area of professional interest for Mike is bacteriophage biology and bacteriophage use in biotechnology.
-He has published, presented work at national meetings, and is listed on several patents involving the use of bacteriophages in bacterial detection.
+An area of professional interest for McKinstry is bacteriophage biology and bacteriophage use in biotechnology.
+He has published, presented work at national meetings and is listed on several patents involving the use of bacteriophages in bacterial detection.

-Casper VenterChemical Hygiene Officer, Department of Forensic & Investigative Science
+Roger JefferysChemical Hygiene Officer, Department of Forensic and Investigative Science

 Barbara L. FosterChemical Hygiene Officer, C. Eugene Bennett Department of Chemistry

-Barbara L. Foster has been a certified Chemical Hygiene Officer through the National Registry of Certified Chemists since 2000 and is a member of the American Chemical Society (ACS).
-She was the recipient of the ACS Division of Chemical Health and Safety (DCHAS) Tillmanns-Skolnick Award in 2006 in recognition of her service to the division.
+Barbara Foster has been a certified chemical hygiene officer through the National Registry of Certified Chemists since 2000 and is a member of the American Chemical Society.
+She was the recipient of the ACS Division of Chemical Health and Safety Tillmanns-Skolnick Award in 2006 in recognition of her service to the division.
 She served as chair of DCHAS in 2007 and currently serves as a reviewer for the ACS Journal of Chemical Education.
-Ms. Foster is a member of the College Safety, Health, and Environmental Management Association (CSHEMA) and an elected member of the National Fire Protection Association (NFPA) 45 Standard on Fire Protection for Laboratories Using Chemicals technical committee.
+Foster is a member of the College Safety, Health and Environmental Management Association and an elected member of the National Fire Protection Association's Standard on Fire Protection for Laboratories Using Chemicals technical committee.

-Ms. Foster is the author of over 20 papers and instructional publications, including Laboratory Safety and Management: A Handbook for Teaching Assistants.
-She has presented over 60 talks on various aspects of chemical safety at professional meetings, workshops, academic institutions, and government facilities across the nation.
-Ms. Foster served as co-chair of the committee that was formed by the National Academy of Sciences Board on Chemical Sciences and Technology to revise the seminal safety reference book, Prudent Practices in the Laboratory: Handling and Management of Chemical Hazards (2011).
+Foster is the author of over 20 papers and instructional publications, including Laboratory Safety and Management: A Handbook for Teaching Assistants.
+She has presented over 60 talks on various aspects of chemical safety at professional meetings, workshops, academic institutions and government facilities across the nation.
+Foster served as co-chair of the committee that was formed by the National Academy of Sciences Board on Chemical Sciences and Technology to revise the seminal safety reference book, Prudent Practices in the Laboratory: Handling and Management of Chemical Hazards .